waku-org/docs.waku.org/docs/contribute.md

 ## Run a Node

 The Waku network is permissionless and decentralized, consisting of nodes.
 It is open for anyone to run their node, use the network, and contribute to its support.
-Please visit the [running a nwaku node](https://github.com/waku-org/nwaku/blob/master/docs/operators/quickstart.md) guide to learn more.
+Please visit the [nwaku guide for operators](https://github.com/waku-org/nwaku/tree/master/docs/operators) to learn more.

 ## Build a Waku Application